 - Created: 1665

-The Girl With a Pearl Earring is often known as Dutch Monalisa because the expression on the girl’s face is hard to understand.
-This painting by Johannes Vermeer has her pearl earrings as the focal point.
+Girl With a Pearl Earring is often known as the Dutch Mona Lisa because the expression on the girl’s face is hard to understand.
+Johannes Vermeer followed the oil on canvas and chiaroscuro techniques while preparing this painting.

 6. The Birth of Venus